Avoiding payment problems

 If the buyer pays with a credit card, you can help ensure that it‘s valid by contacting the credit card issuer to verify that the name on the card matches both the shipping information and the contact information.
 If you doubt the identity of the buyer, ask the credit card company to validate that payment was made before you ship the item.

 If you suspect that a buyer has attempted to pay with a stolen credit card, contact us.

 If a credit card payment is being reversed or can't be received, contact the credit card company, the issuing bank, and PayPal (if the buyer paid with PayPal) to review your options.

 If you believe that a buyer paid or is attempting to pay with fraudulent funds, contact us.
 Also contact local law enforcement where the buyer resides.
 We’ll cooperate fully with all law enforcement inquiries.

-Contact us to report a buyer who sent a cheque or money order that can’t be cashed.
+Report a buyer who sent a cheque or money order that can’t be cashed.
 These payment methods are permitted only for certain categories and for local pickup (see Accepted Payment Policy).

 Counterfeit cheque schemes

 Watch out for counterfeit cashier’s cheque schemes.
 Here’s how they work:

 You receive a request from a bidder to accept a cashier’s cheque as payment or deposit for an item you are selling.

 The cashier's cheque amount far exceeds the value of your item.